-An ADHD Roller Coaster salute goes to The New York Times Silicon Valley-based reporter Matt Richtel (photo, right) for his ongoing coverage of the risks associated with driving while using cell phones and texting (see selected headlines and links below).
+An ADHD Roller Coaster salute goes to The New York Times Silicon Valley-based reporter Matt Richtel (photo, right).
+He has thoroughly reported the ongoing coverage of the risks associated with driving while using cell phones and texting (see selected headlines and links below).

 As you read these important stories, please keep in mind: These risks ratchet up even higher when untreated ADHD takes the wheel.
-That’s why I devote a chapter to this topic in Is It You, Me, or Adult A.D.D.?
+That’s why I devote a chapter to ADHD and Driving in Is It You, Me, or Adult A.D.D.?
 Stopping the Roller Coaster When Someone You Love Has Attention Deficit Disorder.
 (Read an excerpt of that chapter here and, while you’re at it, catch the video of “Attention Deficit Disorder Man!”)

 excerpt: “Studies show this is far more dangerous than talking on a phone while driving or driving while drunk, which is astounding,” said Senator Charles E. Schumer, Democrat of New York, one of four Democratic senators to introduce the proposal.